 Bankruptcy After Wage Garnishment

-Meet with a bankruptcy attorney to review your unique financial situation and this legal practitioner will help you determine if it is financially prudent to file for bankruptcy.
-Move forward with filing bankruptcy and your attorney will provide notice to the creditors’ attorney to cease wage garnishment.
+Meet with a bankruptcy attorney to review your unique financial situation.
+If you move forward with filing bankruptcy, the process includes providing notice to the creditors’ attorney to cease wage garnishment.
 This notice is known as an automatic stay.

 Once bankruptcy ceases wage garnishment, your attorney will help you pinpoint the optimal approach for debt relief.
 The purpose of debt relief is to prevent additional garnishment down the line.
 However, the longer you delay filing bankruptcy, the more income you will lose.
 Be decisive, act promptly, and filing bankruptcy might eliminate this financial burden from your life, providing invaluable peace of mind and financial freedom.